72squared/redpipe/docs/getting-started.rst

 * SETNX foo bar
 * GET foo

-Or I can pipeline it with other things:
+But the magic happens when you link this function with other pipeline objects.

 .. code-block:: python